Stress, PTSD, and Parents of Kids with Special Needs

 Photo Credit: satit_srihin at www.freedigitalphotos.net

 Recent studies have shown that parents of kids with special needs are at a greater risk of developing Post Traumatic Stress Disorder (PTSD) than are parents of typical kids.
 Over the next weeks, Different Dream will address the subject of PTSD and parents of kids with special needs.
-In today’s post guest blogger, Dr. Liz Mathies offers information and advice to parents who suspect they have PTSD about how to manage day to day.
+In today’s post guest blogger, Dr. Liz Matheis offers information and advice to parents who suspect they have PTSD about how to manage day to day.

 Stress, PTSD and Parents of Kids with Special Needs

 As a professional, the initial phone call comes with a focus on the child with Autism Spectrum Disorder (ASD).
 However, I have often asked during our first appointment, “How are you, as the parent, doing?”
 Several parents have looked at me somewhat crooked and have said either, “Fine,” or “No one has ever asked me how I’m doing.”
 As a parent of a child with ASD, the process of gaining a diagnosis and then living and treating can be overwhelming and often traumatizing.
 With that said, it is safe to say that many parents of children with ASD are suffering from Post Traumatic Stress Disorder (PTSD).

 What Is PTSD and What Are the Signs?

 PTSD is an anxiety-based disorder that occurs when a person has experienced trauma, witnessed trauma, has been exposed to the details of a traumatic event experienced by another person, or by repeated exposure to trauma, such as a trauma professional.
 Signs and symptoms include flashbacks, nightmares, inability to concentrate, prolonged distress, and physiological reactivity (that is jumpy or hyper-vigilant).

 How Does a Parent Develop PTSD?